Skip to main content

 We will share the information you provide (name, email address, phone number and nature of enquiry) on our online “Contact Form” or by direct email with our Save a Life for Scotland partners only if you are looking for support and advice on CPR demonstrations.

-Third Party Service Providers working on our behalf: We do not use any third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
+We do not use any third party service providers, agents subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
 Please be reassured that we will not release your information to third parties unless we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

-Save a Life for Scotland partners we work in association with: We work closely with all our partners to bring you support the general public and organise CPR activity in Scotland.
+We work closely with all our partners to support the general public and organise CPR activity in Scotland.
 These are listed at the start of this document.

 Your choices

 You have a choice about whether or not you wish to receive information from us.
 If you do not want to receive direct marketing communications from us about upcoming events and opportunities, then we can remove you from our mailing list.
-Please note that it is main method that we use to contact our supporters with information regarding upcoming events and general information about the campaign.
+Please note that it is the main method that we use to contact our supporters with information regarding upcoming events and general information about the campaign.

 We will not contact you for marketing purposes by phone, text message or post unless you have given your prior consent and specifically ask for that.
-You can change your marketing preferences at any time by contacting us by email: hello@savealife.scot or you can call us on 0131 242 6007.
+You can change your marketing preferences at any time by contacting us by email: hello@savealife.scot.

 How you can access and update your information

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.
 In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: hello@savealife.scot.
-Alternatively, you can telephone 0131 242 6007.

 Security precautions in place to protect the loss, misuse or alteration of your information